-- If you have a natural and faux fur hat, take special care if they become wet.
-Proper reshaping is necessary to help them hold their shape.
+- If you have a natural or faux fur hat, take special care if it becomes wet.
+Proper reshaping is necessary to help these hats hold their shape.

 - If you get caught in a light rain or snow, simply shake out the fur and remove as much water as possible.
 Hang it to dry in a well-ventilated room.
 Do not use a hair dryer, clothes dryer, or any direct heat on the fur.
-After it is dry, shake again to fluff the fur-do not comb or brush-simply smooth the fur with your hand.
+After it is dry, shake again to fluff the fur.
+Do not comb or brush the fur, simply smooth the fur with your hand.

-- If your coat gets completely soaked with water, you should take it to a professional fur cleaner immediately so the hides can be treated correctly to prevent shrinkage.
+- If your coat gets completely soaked with water, it should be taken to a professional fur cleaner immediately so the hides can be treated correctly to prevent shrinkage.

-- Your coat should be cleaned every year by a professional fur cleaner-not a dry cleaner.
+- A natural fur coat should be cleaned every year by a professional fur cleaner, not a dry cleaner.
 Even if you don't wear it often, animal fur gathers dust, oils, and odors.
 Professional cleaning will add luster and shine to the fur and keep it from becoming matted.

 - A fur professional will inspect your coat for stains, rips, and tears.
 The linings are hand-cleaned with specific attention to spots and stains.